On groups with EDT0L word problem: Proof of the main theorem

 \begin{proposition} Let $\vec w = (w_1,w_2,\ldots,w_k)$ and $\vec v = (v_1,v_2,\ldots,v_k)$ be $\mathcal W$-sentential tuples as in \cref{def:sentential-tuple}, and suppose that $x\in \{1,2,\ldots,k\}$ with

 If $\vec w$ has an $n$-decomposition, then $\vec v$ has an $n$-decomposition.
-That is, given a $\mathcal W$-sentential tuple with a decomposition, if we still have a $\mathcal W$-sentential tuple after deleting an instance of the letter $b$ from the left-hand side of some component, then there exists a decomposition for the new tuple. \end{proposition}
+That is, given a $\mathcal W$-sentential tuple with an $n$-decomposition, if we still have a $\mathcal W$-sentential tuple after deleting an instance of the letter $b$ from the left-hand side of some component, then there exists an $n$-decomposition for the new tuple. \end{proposition}

 \begin{proof} Let $E$ be an $n$-decomposition for $\vec w$.
 In this proof, we show that $E$ is also an $n$-decomposition for $\vec v$.
 Notice that since the leftmost letter of $w_x$ is $b$, we have $(x,\leftSide)\notin E$.
 In addition, removing an occurrence of $b$ from the left of $w_x$ does not change its $n$-heavy/$n$-light status, and does not affect $\Affix(w_x,\rightSide)$.
 Thus,